grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

     alloy run config.alloy
     ```

-    You should see Alloy start up, and write logs to the console.
+    You should see Alloy start up, and begin to write its logs to the console.

 Congratulations!
 You've just made the first step to collecting and exporting OpenTelemetry signals.